 Natural Cleaning Tips To Help Freshen Up Your Home For Fall

 This is a great time to bring out more throw pillows and cozy throw rugs.
-The idea is to make beds, sofas and chairs look welcoming – a place people will want to curl up with a book or magazine and a nice hot cup of tea.
-Small changes can have a really big effect.
+The idea is to make beds, sofas and chairs look welcoming.
+You need to create a place people will want to curl up with a book or magazine and a nice hot cup of tea.
+Small changes can create a really big effect.

-Whatever the weather in your part of the world, a few small steps taken to freshen your home up for fall can make this season an even more wonderful part of the year!
+Whatever the challenges we face or the weather in your part of the world, a few small steps taken to freshen your home up for fall will make this season a restorative and comforting part of the year.